kroxiksut/django-152fz-consent/docs/consent/en/authoring.md

 Practice:

 - do not mix different business scenarios in one document;
-- if the scripts have different texts or different legal grounds, create separate documents;
+- if the scenarios have different texts or different legal grounds, create separate documents;
-- use stable `document_code` so that application code does not depend on title of the document in the interface.
+- use a stable `document_code` so that application code does not depend on the document title shown in the interface.

-## How to fill out the text edition
+## How to fill out the text revision

 The legally significant point is precisely `DocumentRevision`.

-In the editorial you ask:
+In the revision you specify:

 - link to the document;
 - `purpose_code`;
 - `version`;
 - `format`;
 - text or file;
-- editorial publication.
+- revision publication.

 What is important in practice:

-- it is the edition, and not `LegalDocument` itself, that is used as the basis for consent bindings;
+- it is the revision, not `LegalDocument` itself, that is used as the basis for consent bindings;
-- publication of a new edition affects re-consent and obsolescence status;
+- publishing a new revision affects re-consent and obsolescence status;
-- old editions should not be rewritten retroactively.
+- old revisions should not be rewritten retroactively.

 ## Which text format to choose